vairaj/Lab03/README.md

 <h1>Explanations</h1>
 To determine when overflow occurs, simply examine the sum  returned.
 <br>
-A negative sum will be returned when overflow has occurred.
+A negative sum will be returned when overflow has occurred and two positive numbers are added.
 <h2>references</h2>
 https://www.dreamincode.net/forums/topic/24152-systempause%3B/
 <br>